KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-13-fundamentals-of-sql-injection.md

 In this article you will learn SQL Injection fundamentals from 0 to hero.
 <br>
 In order to understand SQL injections, it is essential to observe those two concepts seperately.

+## What is Injection ?
+Injection refers to a broad variety of attack vectors.
+An attacker feeds the program with malicious input.
+This input interpreted by the program and works for attacker's favour.This vulnerability occurs when the input is not controlled with meticulousness before or after input has taken.There are bunch of different kind of injections out there.
+Examples are javascript ,ldap, xpath, host header, code, email header and crlf injections and SQL injection is one of them.
 ## What is SQL ?
 SQL stands for **simple query language**.
 What it does is basically, managing data held in databases.
 It is particularly useful in handling structured data.
 So whenever you ask for spesific part of data